Ethanolamine: Occurrence in nature

-Derivatives of ethanolamine are widespread in nature; e.g., lipids, as precursor of a variety of N-acylethanolamines (NAEs), that modulate several animal and plant physiological processes such as seed germination, plant–pathogen interactions, chloroplast development and flowering, as well as precursor, combined with arachidonic acid C_{20}H_{32}O_{2} 20:4, ω-6), to form the endocannabinoid anandamide (AEA: C_{22}H_{37}NO_{2}; 20:4, ω-6).
+Derivatives of ethanolamine are widespread in nature; e.g., lipids, as precursor of a variety of N-acylethanolamines (NAEs), that modulate several animal and plant physiological processes such as seed germination, plant–pathogen interactions, chloroplast development and flowering, as well as precursor, combined with arachidonic acid C20H32O2 20:4, ω-6), to form the endocannabinoid anandamide (AEA: C22H37NO2; 20:4, ω-6).

 MEA is biodegraded by ethanolamine ammonia-lyase, a B12-dependent enzyme.
-It is converted to acetaldehyde and ammonia via initial H-atom abstraction.
+It is converted to ammonia and acetaldehyde via initial H-atom abstraction.